-Located next to the incredibly picturesque Rathaus (Town Hall), these are some of the busiest markets in Hamburg.
+Located next to the incredibly picturesque Rathaus (Town Hall), the Rathausmarkt Christmas Markets are some of the busiest markets in Hamburg.
 If you can, try to visit in the day or during the week when it is less crowded.
 As soon as we arrived we made a beeline for the bratwurst stand, and then of course felt it was necessary to wash it all down with some gluhwein.

 The atmosphere at these markets is very jovial and you will find stalls from over 80 traders as well.
 The fact that the markets are located right next to the Rathaus make them really atmospheric.
 You will also find rides for the kids, as well as several makeshift bars for the adults.
 Definitely take your time and enjoy the stalls with your gluhwein in hand.